-Today we are going to learn different types of sewing pins and their uses.
+Today we are going to learn about different types of sewing pins and their uses.

 A few years ago I walked into Michael’s store (it was in Canada) to buy some pins for sewing and was surprised to find an entire aisle full of different types.
 Which kind do I need?
 It was a daunting experience, to say the least.
 And I left without buying anything because I truly couldn’t decide in the store and wanted to go online to read about different types of sewing pins.